GraphQL training for teams

 • Hot Chocolate basics on ASP.NET Core

-• Wiring up a real Relay or Apollo client
+• Connecting a Relay or Apollo client

 • Pagination, errors, and the everyday traps